 culture, non-religion/religion, mixed methods

 Penny Edgell, Jacqui Frost, and Evan Stewart.
+2017.
 "From Existential to Social Understandings of Risk: Examining Gender Differences in Non-religion."
-Social Currents.
-Accepted, in press.
+Social Currents 4(6): 556–574.

 Jacqui Frost.
+2017.
 "Rejecting Rejection Identities: Negotiating Positive Non-religiosity at the Sunday Assembly."
-Pp. 171-190 in Organized Secularism, edited by Ryan Cragun, Lori Fazzino, and Christel Manning.
-In press.
+Pp. 171-190 in Organized Secularism in the United States, edited by Ryan Cragun, Lori Fazzino, and Christel Manning.
+De Gruyter.

 Evan Stewart, Jacqui Frost, and Penny Edgell.
 2017.
 "Intersectionality and Power: Notes from the Editors."
 Introduction to special issue of Secularism & Nonreligion.